rapid7/icon-integrations-validators/README.md

 ## Changelog

+* 2.31.0 - Fix issue where WorkflowParametersKeywordValidator was not being called
 * 2.30.0 - Add WorkflowParametersKeywordValidator
 * 2.29.0 - Remove Workflow Description Validator to validate that the workflow `description` in workflow .icon file matches the description in workflow.spec.yaml
 * 2.28.0 - Add Encoding Validators to look for problematic characters | Update Workflow Description Validator to validate existence of `description` in workflow .icon file | Update Workflow Description Validator to validate that the workflow `description` in workflow .icon file matches the description in workflow.spec.yaml | Update `title_validation_list` | Change error message in `title_validator` for capitalized word when it should not